jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Library Part.md

 As Jerkar tool is relatively lightweight comparing to its library, I see no compelling reason to split it in two jars.

-The library part embeds third party products as ivy or bouncycastle but this dependencies are hidden and loaded in a specific class loader.
+The library part embeds third party products as _Ivy_ or _BouncyCastle_ but these dependencies are hidden and loaded in a specific class loader.
 These 3rd party APIs are not visible/accessible to clients so they can use their own version of these APIs without conflict.